hashicorp/terraform-provider-azurerm/website/docs/d/private_link_service.html.markdown

 The following attributes are exported:

+* `id` - The Azure resource ID of the Prviate Link Service.

 * `location` - The supported Azure location where the resource exists.

 * `alias` - The alias is a globally unique name for your private link service which Azure generates for you.
 Your can use this alias to request a connection to your private link service.